qwertysmosh/SMAPIDedicatedServerMod/README.md

 > - Crop Saver
 > - After you have sold something, the host needs some time to close the dialog,
 >   and the client only sees a black screen (they must disconnect and reconnect).
-> - With the "pp" command, a zero access error is trigger

 ## Configuration File